Angel1612/fylux.github.io/_posts/2017-08-09-VAR_Model_Time_Series.md

 Often we try to analyze huge amounts of data to find useful information or to predict future events.
 One of the most important types of dataset is <a href="https://en.wikipedia.org/wiki/Time_series">time series</a>.
 Time series represent a series of data points indexed in time order.
 There are plenty of models to analyze this kind of series; one of those is the Vector Autoregression Model.

 The <a href="https://en.wikipedia.org/wiki/Vector_autoregression">Vector Autoregression Model</a>, better known as *VAR*, is a model for time series that has been widely used in econometrics.
 The main idea of this model is that the value of a variable at a time point depends linearly on the value of different variables at previous instants of time.
 For example the number of births in a given month might be predicted from the value of the fertile population 9 months earlier.

 However, these kinds of model have an important computational cost.
 Fortunately, as in many other methods of machine learning now we have the required computing capacity to apply them to huge datasets.
 Furthermore, we can apply it not only to econometrics but also to different fields like health or weather, or simply to any problem which works with time series.

-In this article I will explain the fundamentals of VAR,  how to build and evaluate this model, an approach to find VAR models from a given data and parameters; and a proposal to take this method further using a guided search to find the best configuration for the model.
+In this article I will explain the fundamentals of VAR,  how to build and evaluate this model, an approach to find VAR models from a given data and parameters; and a proposal to take this method further using a guided search to find the best configuration for the model.<!--more-->

 <br/>
 ## Overview